-Deaths, injuries after Russia hits residential and energy sites in Ukraine
+At least 11 killed as Russia hits residential and energy sites in Ukraine

 Ukraine is calling for more sanctions and asset freezes on Russia as it fends off intensified attacks, with another harsh winter of war looming.

-Ukraine’s military announced on Saturday morning that hundreds of Russian drones, as well as missiles launched from the air, ground and sea, targeted critical infrastructure across Ukraine, a frequent Kremlin target as another harsh winter of war looms.
+Ukraine’s military announced on Saturday morning that hundreds of Russian drones, as well as missiles launched from the air, ground and sea, targeted critical infrastructure, a frequent Kremlin target as another harsh winter of war looms.

 Recommended Storieslist of 3 items